 Are you a longtime lover of the

-If so here’s a small Ruby gem that, in its own words “beautifies” this common command with color and font-awesome icons.
+If so here’s a small Ruby gem that “beautifies” this common command with color and font-awesome icons.

 Colorls for Bash

 Colorls is the name of the script and it (shock!) prettifies the humble